Silveere/nixfiles/README.md

 # NullBite's NixOS Config
 This is my personal NixOS config.
-Right now, it's just a basic flake which imports a (mostly) normal stock NixOS configuration.
+Right now, it's just a <del>basic</del>
+extremely overengineered flake which imports a (mostly) normal stock NixOS configuration.

-Now that I have used NixOS for a month, I have learned a fair bit and have made some organizational changes.
-Currently, the repository is organized as such:
+Now that I have used NixOS for a month, I have learned a fair bit and have made some organizational changes. <del>Currently, the repository is organized as such</del> (I am in the process of migrating my config to this format, some stuff may not match yet):

 - Like any other Nix flake, `flake.nix` is the entrypoint for this repository.
 	- The flake output has the following attributes, among others: